 Chopard is known for its endless love for all things automotive.
-During the last two or three years, they have introduced several beautiful sporty timekeepers (check this Mille Miglia Zagato Chronograph GMT Limited Edition (Ref.
-168550-6001) for example) and it doesn’t look like they are going to stop churning out new racing-inspired chronographs and three-handers any time soon.
+During the last two or three years, they have introduced several beautiful sporty timekeepers (check this Mille Miglia Zagato Chronograph GMT for example,) and it doesn’t look like they are going to stop churning out new racing-inspired chronographs and three-handers any time soon.
 Coming in a flashy black-and-yellow (a color scheme, which is often associated with Chevrolet’s Corvette Racing team, although I am not sure whether the similarity is intentional or purely coincidental), the Chopard Grand Prix de Monaco Historique Chrono 2014 (ref.
 168570-3001) will not go unnoticed even if you plan to wear it with a Hawaiian shirt.

 The Grand Prix de Monaco Historique Chrono 2014 was officially presented at the Baselworld 2014 fair.
 It looks like an evolution of their 2012 Grand Prix de Monaco Historique and the last year’s Mille Miglia limited edition model, both members of their Classic Racing collection.

 Of course, there is a certain “vintage” or maybe “classic” feel about the watch: it looks like Chopard feels a certain pressure from Rolex’s recently revived Tudor brand that, too, features layouts from the 1970s or even heavily based on designs from the 1960s.
 As a result, we have a clean, easy-to-grasp dial with a high-contrast color scheme and well-chosen typefaces for all four inscriptions printed near the relatively large date aperture at 3 o’clock.

 Its slightly oversized 44.5 mm body (see specs below) is crafted from titanium.
 The stainless steel bezel features an insert fashioned out of anodized aluminum that, too, sporty finely printed tachymeter scale with its Km/h numbers dubbed with bright yellow dots that make the watch look even more appealing.

 As the official press release states, the watch will be offered with an extremely comfortable black Barenia leather strap with yellow stitching that feels quite comfortable on a wrist, but it is the black textile NATO strap with three racing-inspired yellow lines on it that suits this sporty chronograph best.